AhmedElbossily/Snake-Game/README.md

+# Snake Game Project

+<img src="/snake_game.gif"/>

 ## Basic Build Instructions for Ubuntu 19.04

-<img src="/snake_game.gif"/>

 This program requires *SDL2, SDL2_image* and *SDL2_mixer* libraries. we can use the `apt-get` method to install them for Linux OS.